shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * A runtime shader cache
 * A runtime shader cache with persistance
-* A capture of compilation/compilations
+* A capture of compilations
 * A baked persistant cache - must also work without shader source
 * A baked persistant cache, that is obfuscated